bank-vaults/secret-sync/README.md

 #### 3.1.
 Application access secret
 Define a sync plan for app-specific secret `app-access-config` created from various other secrets (e.g. database).
 This secret will be synced from Vault to our local secret store (as a file).
-It can also be synced between the same store to refresh the secret.
+It can also be synced against the same store to refresh the secret.

 ```bash
 cat <<EOF > /tmp/example/app-access-config-sync.yml